Ketanji Brown Jackson is Biden's Supreme Court pick

 Before her appointment to the D.C.
 Circuit, Jackson served for more than eight years as a judge on the federal district court in the District of Columbia.
 She was selected for that post by former President Barack Obama in 2012 and introduced at her confirmation hearing by the-Congressman Paul Ryan, a Republican from Wisconsin who would go on to serve as speaker of the House before retiring in 2018.

-Obama considered Jackson for the Supreme Court in 2016 to fill the vacancy created by the death of Justice Antonio Scalia.
+Obama considered Jackson for the Supreme Court in 2016 to fill the vacancy created by the death of Justice Antonin Scalia.

+The former president offered his congratulations to Jackson in a statement Friday, saying she has "already inspired young Black women like my daughters to set their sights higher, and her confirmation will help them believe they can be anything they want to be."

 During her tenure on the district court, Jackson ruled in the high-profile dispute between the House Judiciary Committee and former White House counsel Don McGahn, finding in 2019 that McGahn had to comply with the subpoena for testimony.